founderofxponent/virion-labs-mono-repo/KB/shared/database/SUPABASE_DATABASE_SCHEMA.md

 - Campaign type must be one of: 'referral_onboarding', 'product_promotion', 'community_engagement', 'support'
 - Template must be one of: 'standard', 'advanced', 'custom', 'referral_campaign', 'support_campaign'
 - Foreign keys to clients(id), referral_links(id), auth.users(id)
+- **NOTE**: The unique constraint on (guild_id, channel_id) has been removed to allow multiple campaigns per Discord server/channel combination

 **Campaign Status Logic:**
 The campaign status is determined by multiple fields: